wcember/pypub/README.md

-# Pypub #
+# Pypub 3 #

-Create epub's using python.
-Pypub is a python library to create epub files quickly without having to worry about the intricacies of the epub specification.
+Create epub's using Python.
+Pypub is a Python library to create epub files quickly, without having to worry about the intricacies of the epub specification.

-This package was orignally forked and re-writen based on WCember's [python2 version](https://github.com/wcember/pypub) but due to lack of any response has been re-released as a new package to support python3
+This package was orignally forked and re-written based on [WCember's Python 2 version](https://github.com/wcember/pypub), but due to a lack of response has been re-released as a new package to support Python 3.

 # Installation #
 The current release of pypub is available through pip:

     $ pip install pypub3

-Pypub is only compatible with Python <= 3.6.
+Pypub3 is only compatible with Python <= 3.6.

 # Quickstart #